George Hastings, 1st Earl of Huntingdon: Career

 Hastings was created a Knight of the Bath in November 1501, and succeeded to his father's title between 4 and 15 November 1506.
 In 1513 he served with King Henry VIII's army in France, and was present when both Therouanne and Tournai were taken by the English forces.
-He was present at the 1520 meeting between Henry VIII and Francis I of France now known as Field of the Cloth of Gold and when Charles V, Holy Roman Emperor visited England in 1522.
+He was present at the 1520 meeting between Henry VIII and Francis I of France, now known as the Field of the Cloth of Gold and when Charles V, Holy Roman Emperor, visited England in 1522.

 He was created Earl of Huntingdon on 8 December 1529.
 On the same day his eldest son, Francis, gained a seat at the so-called Reformation Parliament.
 In 1536 he held a command in the forces which put down the rebellion called the Pilgrimage of Grace.

 Huntingdon was a close friend of the King.
 His wife, Anne, was the King's mistress in 1510, and possibly until 1513; she later had a close relationship with another of her husband's friends, the courtier and soldier William Compton.